Kenya: Guaranteeing Ogiek rights

 On 15 March 2013, the African Court issued a provisional measures order, requiring the Kenyan Government to (i) immediately reinstate the restrictions it had imposed on land transactions in the Mau Forest Complex, and (ii) refrain from any act/thing that would/might irreparably prejudice the main application, until the African Court gives its final decision in the case.
 The order was issued as the African Court considered that ‘there is a situation of extreme gravity and urgency, as well as a risk of irreparable harm to the [rights of the] Ogiek of the Mau Forest’.

-In the meantime, there have been continuing violations of the provisional measures order, with a violent eviction of approximately 1,000 Ogiek and police intimidation.
+Despite the case, there have been continuing violations of the provisional measures order, with a violent eviction of approximately 1,000 Ogiek and police intimidation.
+In May 2017, the Committee on the Elimination of All Forms of Racial Discrimination noted its concern in response to reports of ongoing forced evictions that were brought to the Committee’s attention.
 The Kenyan Government has also announced its plans for the Mau Forest Complex, which will soon become government land and its inhabitants relocated.
 MRG issued a firm statement at the March 2016 session of the United Nations Human Rights Council on this.

-While awaiting the judgment, MRG continues to work with the Ogiek community to identify a common set of conservation standards by which they can request the land to be returned to them (pursuant to a successful African Court judgment or settlement), undertake a community mapping of Ogiek land, pursue international and national advocacy work (including a shadow report to Kenya’s Universal Periodic Review before the Human Rights Council in 2016) and provide capacity building training to the community through paralegal training.
+MRG also continues to work with the Ogiek community to identify a common set of conservation standards by which they can request the land to be returned to them, undertake a community mapping of Ogiek land, pursue international and national advocacy work (including a shadow report to Kenya’s Universal Periodic Review before the Human Rights Council in 2016) and provide capacity building training to the community through paralegal training.

 - Case documents